Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

 \subsubsection{Reconstructing feature maps from memory}

-CRUMB produces reconstructed feature map $\widetilde{Z}$ using only $Z$ and the contents of its $n \times d$ codebook matrix $B$, where each of the $n$ rows $B_k$ is a \enquote{memory block} vector. $Z$ is first partitioned evenly along its feature dimension into $s/d$ tensors, with each tensor $D_f$ of size $d \times w \times h$.
-Each tensor $D_f$ is further split by spatial location into $w \cdot h$ vectors, denoted $Z_{f,x,y} \in \rm I\!R^{d}$, where $d$ is also the length of each row $B_k$ in the matrix $B$.
+CRUMB produces reconstructed feature map $\widetilde{Z}$ using only $Z$ and the contents of its $n \times d$ codebook matrix $B$, where each of the $n$ rows $B_k$ is a \enquote{memory block} vector.
+Hyperparameters $n$ and $d$ are determined empirically (see sections \ref{sec:num_memory_blocks} and \ref{sec:memory_block_size}). $Z$ is first partitioned evenly along its feature dimension into $s/d$ tensors, with each tensor $Z_f$ of size $d \times w \times h$.
+Each tensor $Z_f$ is further partitioned by spatial location into $w \cdot h$ vectors, denoted $Z_{f,x,y} \in \rm I\!R^{d}$, where $d$ is also the dimension of each row $B_k$ in the matrix $B$.
 For each vector $Z_{f,x,y}$ in $Z$, a similarity score $\gamma_k$ is calculated between it and each memory block $B_k$ as follows: